bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 Joke: An infinite number of computer scientists walk into a bar.
 The first one orders a beer.
 The second one, half a beer.
 The third one, a quarter.
 The barman pours two beers.
 The computer scientists complain: Is that all you're giving us?
 The barman says: "Come on guys, you should know your limits! "

 The goal of the next two weeks  is to give you the conceptual tools  to analyze algorithms.
-This week  we start by introducing the concepts of "asymptotic" analysis  and "order of growth".
+We start by introducing the concepts of "asymptotic" analysis  and "order of growth".
 The order of growth is analyzed with O(), Ω() and Θ() notation.
 We'll give a formal definition of each one and discuss the differences between them and why big-oh is not sufficient.

 When analyzing algorithms it is common to encounter the so-called "summations".
 We introduce the two basic summations that come up most often in the analysis of algorithms: arithmetic and geometric summations.